ZornLab/Mona/README.md

 save_mona_dir(seurat.object,dir="integrated",name="Name",description="Description",species="human")
 ```

-Note that if you choose to use your own scripts for processing, currently we only support Seurat objects processed with the "SCT v2" approach.
+Note that if you choose to use your own scripts for processing, currently only the "SCT v2" approach is supported.

 Regardless of how the data is processed, all datasets MUST be converted into a 'Mona directory' with the save_mona_dir() function.
-This serves as the input for Mona, and greatly increases the speed at which the data can be read.
-You are highly encouraged to also save a separate "standard" version of the dataset (such as RDS).
+This serves as the input for Mona, but you should also always save a separate "standard" version of the dataset (such as RDS).

-Mona directories are still essentially Seurat objects, and their metadata can be copied and added back to the standard dataset, important if you modify it within Mona.
+Mona directories are still essentially Seurat objects, only with some additional data added and optimizations for fast read/write speed.
+Their metadata can be copied and added back to the standard dataset, important if you are modifying/annotating the dataset in Mona.

-For data processed outside Seurat, multiple tools are available for converting between single cell formats.
-See [sceasy](https://github.com/cellgeni/sceasy) for more information.
+For data processed outside Seurat, multiple tools are available for converting between single cell formats. [sceasy](https://github.com/cellgeni/sceasy) is recommended.

 ## Roadmap